-Olympic lifts (like the snatch or clean and jerk) are only for serious weightlifters and powerlifters.
+Traditional Thinking: Olympic lifts (like the snatch or clean and jerk) are only for serious weightlifters and powerlifters.

-Olympic lifts will overhaul your body and muscle groups faster than any other gym exercises.
+New Science: Olympic lifts will overhaul your body and muscle groups faster than any other gym exercises.
 These moves are used extensively in Crossfit routines due to the fact that they are such effective muscle-makers.

-Rapid increase in explosive power and strength; accelerated fat loss.
+Benefits: Rapid increase in explosive power and strength; accelerated fat loss.

 “The three most effective Olympic lifts that we use in Crossfit are the squat snatch; power clean and jerk; and overhead squat,” says Du Preez.
 These are complex moves that require perfect technique, so don’t try them until you’ve been taught by an expert.
 Add these three moves to your workout plan.

-A) Squat snatch
+A) Squat Snatch

-Stand with a barbell on the floor in front of you, with the bar over your toes.
+Do It: Stand with a barbell on the floor in front of you, with the bar over your toes.
 For the snatch movement, pull the barbell off the floor using your legs and hips, immediately followed by a pulling motion with your upper body and arms.
 Pull yourself under the bar while the weight continues upwards.
 The barbell arrives at arm’s length about the time you arrive in a squat position under the bar.
 Stand up from the squat position to complete the lift.

-Begin the clean by squatting down to grasp a barbell.
+Do It: Begin the clean by squatting down to grasp a barbell.
 From a crouching position, explosively pull the weight from the floor to a racked position across your shoulders.
 Then bend your knees into a squat, and straighten powerfully in order to propel the barbell upwards.
 In this explosive movement, move into a lunge position underneath the barbell.
 Hold the barbell overhead, keeping your arms locked.
 To end the exercise, move your legs directly underneath your torso

 so that your entire body lines up in a single plane.

-C) Overhead squat
+C) Overhead Squat